-Garry Stewart (Director of Recognise Black Heritage & Culture), Marcia Dunkley (researcher and teacher) and Dawn Carr (Heritage Officer, Legacy WM) at Black Heritage Walks Network are currently working with China Plate and Overhear to create a a new cultural walk in Handsworth exploring migrant communities who settled in the Handsworth area.
-The audio trail version of these local stories will be told by local residents and found on the Overhear app.
+Garry Stewart (Director of Recognise Black Heritage & Culture), Marcia Dunkley (researcher and teacher) and Dawn Carr (Heritage Officer, Legacy WM) at Black Heritage Walks Network worked with China Plate and Overhear to create a a new cultural walk in Handsworth exploring migrant communities who settled in the Handsworth area.
+The audio trail version of these local stories were told by local residents and can be found on the Overhear app.

 The Black Heritage Walks Network was set up in 2018 to highlight the achievements of the African Caribbean community in the UK.
 The initial aim was to capture the stories and history of the Windrush generation in Handsworth to mark the 70th anniversary of the HMT Empire Windrush carrying passengers from the Caribbean.
 The organisation has expanded to develop numerous walks, exhibitions, film festivals and educational workshops.